murilobellatini/crypto-prophet/README.md

 ## How to run

-This repo only contains a custom package and exploratory analysis over jupyter notebooks.
+This repo contains a custom package and exploratory analysis over jupyter notebooks.

-Below you can check how to check the Notebooks.
+Below you can check how to execute the Notebooks.

 ### Requirements